mysql/mysql-connector-nodejs/tutorial/Working_with_Documents.md

     })
 ```

-Node: the id generator function can only be provided through a session configuration object.
+Note: the id generator function can only be provided through a session configuration object.

 ## Single document CRUD

-C/Node.js provides a set of utility methods that can be used to add, remove, replace or retrieve a single specific document via its `_id` property.
+The connector provides a set of utility methods that can be used to add, remove, replace or retrieve a single specific document via its `_id` property.

 Consider a collection `test_schema.test_collection` containing the following documents: